 Respiratory capacities in coupling control states: To extend the classical nomenclature on mitochondrial coupling states (Section 2.4) by a concept-driven terminology that incorporates explicit information on the nature of the respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
 We focus primarily on the conceptual 'why', along with clarification of the experimental 'how'.
 In the following section, the concept-driven terminology is explained and coupling states are defined.
-We define respiratory capacities, comparable to channel capacity in information theory (Schneider 2006), as the upper bound of the rate of respiration measured in defined coupling and electron transfer-pathway (ETpathway) control states.
-To provide a diagnostic reference for respiratory capacities of core energy metabolism, the capacity of oxidative phosphorylation, OXPHOS, is measured at kinetically-saturating concentrations of ADP and inorganic phosphate, Pi.
-The oxidative ETcapacity reveals the limitation of OXPHOS-capacity mediated by the phosphorylationpathway.
-The ET- and phosphorylation-pathways comprise coupled segments of the OXPHOSpathway.
-ET-capacity is measured as noncoupled respiration by application of external uncouplers.
+We define respiratory capacities, comparable to channel capacity in information theory (Schneider 2006), as the upper bound of the rate of respiration measured in defined coupling control states and electron transfer-pathway (ET-pathway) states.
+To provide a diagnostic reference for respiratory capacities of core energy metabolism, the capacity of oxidative phosphorylation, OXPHOS, is measured at kineticallysaturating concentrations of ADP and inorganic phosphate, Pi.
+The oxidative ET-capacity reveals the limitation of OXPHOS-capacity mediated by the phosphorylation-pathway.
+The ET- and phosphorylation-pathways comprise coupled segments of the OXPHOS-pathway.
+ETcapacity is measured as noncoupled respiration by application of external uncouplers.
 The contribution of intrinsically uncoupled oxygen consumption is most easily studied in the absence of ADP, i.e. by not stimulating phosphorylation, or by inhibition of the phosphorylation-pathway.
-The corresponding states are collectively classified as LEAK-states, when oxygen consumption compensates mainly for the proton leak (Table 1).
-Different coupling states are induced by (1) adding ADP or Pi, (2) inhibiting the phosphorylationpathway, and (3) performing uncoupler titrations, while maintaining a defined ET-pathway state with constant fuel substrates and ET inhibitors (Fig. 1).
+The corresponding states are collectively classified as LEAK-states, when oxygen consumption compensates mainly for ion leaks including the proton leak (Table 1).
+Different coupling states are induced by: (1) adding cation chelators such as EGTA, binding free Ca2+ and thus limiting cation cycling; (2) adding ADP or P_i; (3) inhibiting the phosphorylation-pathway; and (4) uncoupler titrations, while maintaining a defined ETpathway state with constant fuel substrates and inhibitors of specific branches of the ETpathway (Fig. 1).

 Kinetic control: Coupling control states are established in the study of mitochondrial preparations to obtain reference values for various output variables.
-Physiological conditions in vivo may deviate substantially from these experimentally obtained states.
+Physiological conditions in vivo deviate from these experimentally obtained states.
 Since kinetically-saturating concentrations, e.g. of ADP or oxygen, may not apply to physiological intracellular conditions, relevant information is obtained in studies of kinetic responses to conditions intermediate between the LEAK state at zero [ADP] and the OXPHOS-state at saturating [ADP], or of respiratory capacities in the range between kinetically-saturating [O2] and anoxia (Gnaiger 2001).